rsalesc/robox.io/docs/setters/reference/package/index.md

     !!! tip
         {{robox}} automatically places `testlib.h` together with your code when compiling it, but you can explicitly download it with `rbx download testlib` if you want.

+    !!! success "Recommended"
+        This is usually the recommended solution when building a custom checker.

 3. A custom checker (not necessarily using {{testlib}}).
 It can even be in other language, in which case we suggest specifying the `language` property.

     ```yaml